-Interpersonal therapy is a time-limited and structured approach to therapy that centers on resolving interpersonal conflict.
+Interpersonal therapy is a time-limited and structured approach that centers on resolving interpersonal conflict.
 It is typically used to address the symptoms of specific mental illnesses like depression and anxiety.
 The usual length of interpersonal psychotherapy treatment is three to five months (12 to 16 sessions), and while session fees can vary, interpersonal therapy is often covered by insurance.1

 What Is Interpersonal Psychotherapy?